Assistant Professor of Neural Science, NYU Shanghai; Global Network Assistant Professor, NYU

-Sukbin Lim is an Assistant Professor of Neural Science, NYU Shanghai; Global Network Assistant Professor, NYU.
+Sukbin Lim is an Assistant Professor of Neural Science at NYU Shanghai and a Global Network Assistant Professor at NYU.
 Prior to joining NYU Shanghai, she was a postdoctoral researcher at University of California, Davis and University of Chicago.
 She holds a PhD from NYU and a BS from Seoul National University.

 Professor Lim’s research interests are modeling and analysis of neuronal systems.
 Her work has appeared in Nature, Neuroscience and Journal of Neuroscience.

 Lim S, Mechanisms underlying sharpening of visual response dynamics with familiarity, eLife 8, e44098 (2019)

 Lim S, McKee JL, Woloszyn L, Amit Y, Freedman DJ, Sheinberg DL, Brunel N, Inferring learning rules from distributions of firing rates in cortical neurons, Nature Neuroscience 18, 1804-1810 (2015)

 Lim S, Goldman MS, Balanced cortical microcircuitry for spatial working memory based on corrective feedback control, Journal of Neuroscience 34, 6790-6806 (2014)